 The news about wildlife can be depressing.
 Over the last two decades, the monarch butterfly population has fallen by over 80 percent.
 Since 2007, white nose syndrome has killed over 5 million bats throughout North America.
-And honeybee populations throughout the country plummeted over 40 percent from 2014 to 2015.
+And honeybee populations throughout the country plummeted 44 percent from 2015 to 2016.

 The good news is that each of us has a greater chance than ever to make a positive and dramatic impact on the wildlife in our community.
 It’s as simple as changing how we think about the spaces that surround our homes, whether those are balconies or windowsills, postage-stamp lawns or acres of land.
 With just a few small tweaks, we can create more welcoming environments for insects, birds, and other creatures.
 We can each create our own wildlife-friendly yards.